ispc/ispc/docs/ispc.rst

 Any pointers to varyings in exported functions will be rewritten as ``void *``.
 At runtime, the ``ispc`` dispatch mechanism will cast these pointers to the appropriate types.
-Programmers can provide C/C++ code can with a mechanism to determine the gang width used at runtime by ``ispc`` by creating an exported function that simply returns the value of ``programCount``.
+Programmers can provide C/C++ code with a mechanism to determine the gang width used at runtime by ``ispc`` by creating an exported function that simply returns the value of ``programCount``.
 An example of such a function is provided in the file ``examples/util/util.isph`` included in the ``ispc``